Turning 3% into 100%: A Product Pivot During COVID and a New Long Term Marketing Strategy for a Luxury Adventure Tourism Operator

 Core messaging was updated on the website and social channels to reflect those benefits most important to NEH’s ideal clients and we got to work on improving NEH’s Google search rankings (SEO).

 A PR program was started and the new core messaging and points of differentiation were used in Facebook and Google pay-per-click ad campaigns.

 As NEH began incorporating our ratings and reviews program into their operations, their number of 5-star ratings on Google and Tripadvisor increased over 400%.
 We got a mention in The Globe & Mail, for their new 2021 locals cat ski tour, and their Google search rankings (SEO), for their most important search term ‘heli skiing’ moved from the bottom of Page Two up onto the middle of Page One for their most valuable market, the US.
 Further, our Google Ads PPC campaigns began seeing strong results, with more than 5X better performance and CTR than NEH had achieved before working with us.

-As a result of our work, as of late February 2021, Northern Escape’s most valuable Elite package is almost sold out for 2022.
+As a result of our work, winter 2020/21 was nearly sold out with 100% bookings coming from Canadians.
+Further, as of late spring 2021, Northern Escape’s most valuable Elite package is almost sold out for winter 2022.

 Marketing a New Tourism Business During COVID

 When we began working with At The Water’s Edge Adventures (AWE), a new kayaking tour outfitter on Northern Vancouver Island, in mid-February, our job was to grow bookings in a very competitive market against several well-established operators.
 Only a few weeks in, COVID hit, and operations were shuttered.
 But owner Wesley Gibson was committed to staying the course, so we developed a new marketing strategy.